-The Hatteras Island Ocean Center is dedicated to educating the public on coastal wildlife and conservation through educational nature programs and providing exciting research opportunities for students.
+The Hatteras Island Ocean Center is dedicated to educating the public in coastal environments and conservation through educational nature programs and to providing exciting research opportunities for Hampden-Sydney College students.
 Summer interns join in the Ocean Center’s mission as they lead educational nature programs, as well as complete all tasks related to daily operations of the Ocean Center.
 Interns should be prepared to work in a fast-paced team atmosphere and will finish the internship having gained broad experience in environmental education and various aspects of running a nonprofit organization.
-We accept applications from college students of all majors who are passionate about wildlife education and conservation and who can encourage conversations with visitors of all ages.
+We accept applications from college students of all majors who are passionate about environmental and wildlife education and conservation and who can encourage conversations with visitors of all ages.
 Occasional weekend work is required.

 Tasks and Responsibilities

 - 50% - Lead educational nature programs for kids and adults

 - 30% - Assist with the daily operations of the Center – this includes but is not limited to greeting visitors, operating scheduling software and POS software, handling program fees, and working on projects related to the intern’s interests and professional goals that will benefit the Ocean Center or Hatteras community

 - 20% - Help maintain the building and property – this includes but is not limited to lawn work, cleaning supplies & equipment, and general building maintenance